Bayurzx/az-vote-app/steps.md

 # Exercise: Collecting Telemetry Data for an application deployed on AKS cluster

 *Prerequisite*
+- You should switch to `AppInsight` branch with `git switch AppInsight`
 - You should have an Application Insights instance already created in your account
 - You should have an application already deployed on the AKS cluster